Jeff Erlanger: Political career and activism

 Erlanger worked as an intern for Representative Tammy Baldwin and Senator Russ Feingold, who honored Erlanger in the Senate.
 Erlanger became very active in Madison, Wisconsin municipal politics, holding a number of positions in the community including as a member of the Economic Development Commission, chair of the Commission on People with Disabilities, and chair of the Board of Directors of the Community Living Alliance.
 In 2003, he ran for the Madison Common Council for the 8th District, losing to UW student Austin King almost 2-to-1 in the heavily student district.
 He helped gain the accessible taxicab service in Madison today.

 In 2004 Erlanger flew to Boston to attend the Democratic National Convention, although he did not have a ticket.
 Dane County Executive Kathleen Falk, whose campaign Erlanger had worked on, was on his flight and got him in.
 Falk said after his death, "Jeff was passionate about our nation on a big-scale level and equally passionate about our community," adding, "This is a man who devoted so many countless hours to making things better for other people."

 In February 2000 Erlanger made a random connection in an America Online chat room at the end of the day with a woman in Boston who said she was trying to kill herself.
 She said she had "cut herself and blood was going down her arms."
 Unsure if it was a hoax, Erlanger decided to take action, but his phone was in use with the computer modem.
 He went to his building's lobby to call the police in Madison and Boston, and then AOL to help with the rescue.
 Boston police found the woman, who had fresh cuts on her wrist, and took her to a hospital for medical treatment.

 When Rogers was inducted into the Television Hall of Fame in 1999, Erlanger was a surprise guest to introduce him.
 Rogers sprang from his seat and went onto the stage when Erlanger appeared.

-In May 2003, Erlanger attended the memorial service for Rogers in Pittsburgh to honor him.
+In May 2003, Erlanger attended the memorial service for Rogers at Heinz Hall in Pittsburgh to honor him.

 Erlanger's appearance on Rogers' show is featured in the 2018 PBS special Mister Rogers: It's You I Like.
 The special's host and former crew member, Michael Keaton, recalled Rogers saying his most treasured moment on the show was with Erlanger.
-Erlanger's parents were interviewed in the 2018 documentary film Won't You Be My Neighbor?.
+Erlanger's parents were interviewed in the 2019 documentary film Won't You Be My Neighbor?.